Freight Shipping from Los Angeles to Fort Worth

 How much does it cost to ship freight from Los Angeles to Fort Worth?

-Full truckload (FTL) rates from Los Angeles, CA to Fort Worth, TX currently range from $3,378-$4,163 for a standard dry van load over the 1,571-mile route.
+Full truckload (FTL) rates from Los Angeles, CA to Fort Worth, TX currently range $3,378-$4,163 (roughly $2.16-$2.65 per mile over 1,571 miles).
 LTL shipments typically cost $1,064-$1,735 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Los Angeles to Fort Worth?